openhab/openhab-addons/addons/binding/org.openhab.binding.mqtt/README.md

 You can extend your broker connection bridges with a channel:

 * __publishTrigger__: This channel is triggered when a value is published to the configured MQTT topic on this broker connection.
-The event payload will be the received MQTT topic value.
+The event payload (in `receivedEvent`) will be the received MQTT topic and its value, separated by the hash character (`#`).

 Configuration parameters are: